 Holding the title of the world’s tallest statue, the Statue of Unity pays colossal homage to Sardar Vallabhbhai Patel, a pivotal figure in India’s independence movement and its inaugural Deputy Prime Minister.
 Towering above the Narmada River in Gujarat, India, this engineering marvel is a sight to behold.

 Besides being tall and awe-inspiring, the statue has angered more than a few people.
-In this day and age, it seems we tend to keep our “architectural marvels” confined to the big cities for housing corporations and even these tend to be a bit more “disposable” than we might like to admit.
-So what inspired this project and is it really something that the locals should be irritated about?
+Nowadays, it seems we tend to keep our “architectural marvels” confined to the big cities for housing corporations, and even these tend to be a bit more “disposable” than we might like to admit.
+So what inspired this project, and is it really something that the locals should be irritated about?
 If you will pardon the slang-spiced pun, let’s discuss “dis Unity.”

 Just how colossal is the Statue of Unity?

 When you mention that a statue is the tallest in the world, then it would be lazy journalism (or pure nastiness) to leave out the fine details, so let’s get those out of the way.

 The Statue of Unity is so tall, in fact, that its base alone measures 190 feet (58 meters), making it tall enough that one of the original 7 Wonders of the Ancient World, The Colossus of Rhodes, would likely have needed a helping hand from Sardar Vallabhbhai Patel’s statue just to hang out at his feet.
 Formerly, the “tallest statue in the world” was the Spring Temple Buddha in China, at 420 feet (128 meters) high.
 The Statue of Unity, at 597 feet (182 meters), surpasses the Spring Temple Buddha by about 177 feet (54 meters).